max33nau/platt-code-challenge/README.md

 This is the first time I have ever used Vue.js and I am really starting to love the framework.

+With the autocomplete for dogs api, if you choose a dog and press enter or click on the search icon a modal will pop up showing you a picture of the dog.
+I added that functionality to make it do a couple more things.

 Tested on latest versions of IE, Chrome and Firefox

 ## Notes